absmach/coap-cli/README.md

   -k, --keep-alive uint       Send a ping after interval seconds of inactivity.
 If not specified (or 0), keep-alive is disabled (default).
   -K, --key-file string       Client key file
-  -m, --max-retries uint32    Max retries for keep alive (default 10) -O, --options num,text      Add option num with contents of text to the request.
+  -m, --max-retries uint32    Max retries for keep alive (default 10) -O, --options stringArray   Add option num with contents of text to the request.
 If the text begins with 0x, then the hex text (two [0-9a-f] per byte) is converted to binary data.
   -p, --port string           Port (default "5683") -v, --verbose               Verbose output
-  -d, --data string           Data(default "") - only available for put, post and delete commands -o, --observe bool          Observe - only available for get command

-Use "coap-cli [command] --help" for more information about a command
+Use "coap-cli [command] --help" for more information about a command.
 ```

 The options flag accepts a comma separated string comprising of the optionID defined by [RFC-7252](https://datatracker.ietf.org/doc/html/rfc7252) and a string or hex value.
 Hex values are used to set options that require numerical values e.g observe, maxAge